dhall-lang/dhall-lang/standard/README.md

 < x | xs… >                : A union type with 1 or more empty alternatives
                              At least one alternative is named `x`, which is an empty alternative
-< x = t | xs… >            : A union literal with 0 or more alternative-type
-                             pairs.
-The specified alternative is named `x` with value of `t`.
-< x₀ = t₀ | x₁ : T₁, xs… > : A union literal with 1 or more alternative-type
-                             pairs.
-The specified alternative is named `x₀ with value of `t₀`.
-At least one alternative is named `x₁` with a type of `T₁`.

 let xs… in b                : A `let` definition with at least one bindings